aranga-nana/pj-vgd-2021-09-01/README.md

 # TDD
-Like to get everyonce comments around sample TDD.
-(Structure / complexyty)
+Like to get everyonce comments around sample this TDD following points structure / simplicity of the code.
 ### Requirements

 1.An API Key is rate limited to 5 weather reports an hour.
 After that your service should respond in a way which communicates that the hourly limit has been exceeded.
 Create 5 API Keys.
 Pick a convention for handling them that you like; using simple string constants is fine.